From Name has planted trees for you, Recipient Name.

 See your Tree Certificate attached, and click here

-Indonesia’s forests are a treasure chest of wildlife.
-The country is home to between 10 and 15 percent of the world’s known plants, mammals, and birds.
-But in the last 50 years, more than 74 million hectares of Indonesian rainforest have been lost — an area twice the size of Germany.
-The main drivers of deforestation in Indonesia are palm oil (one of the main ingredients in our soaps, detergents, and makeup,) forestry and agricultural operations like mining, infrastructure, and development.
+Indonesia’s forests are some of the most biodiverse on the planet, home to between 10 - 15 percent of the world’s known plants, mammals, and birds.
+Despite this, in the last 50 years, more than 74 million hectares of rainforest have been lost here — an area twice the size of Germany.
+Drivers of deforestation in Indonesia vary from logging, agricultural expansion and operations like mining, and infrastructure expansion.
+However, by far the greatest threat to Indonesia’s forests comes from conversion of land to palm oil plantations - one of the main ingredients in our soaps, detergents, and makeup.

-Deforestation shrinks the habitat of native species like the orangutan, and diminishes a source of shelter, food, and livelihood for millions of people.
+Deforestation shrinks the habitat of native species like orang-utans, and diminishes a source of shelter, food, and livelihood for millions of people.
 It’s also bad news for carbon emissions.
-Peatlands store a whopping 35 billion tons of carbon.
-When bulldozed and replaced with plantations, thousands of tons of harmful carbon dioxide are released into the atmosphere, contributing to greenhouse gases and increasing the risk of forest fires.
+Peatlands, such as those across Indonesia's lowland rainforests, store a whopping 35 billion tons of carbon.
+When bulldozed and replaced with plantations, thousands of tons of harmful carbon dioxide is released into the atmosphere, contributing to greenhouse gases and increasing the risk of forest fires.